ds300/patch-package/README.md

 - Sometimes forks need extra build steps, e.g. with react-native for Android.
 Forget that noise.
 - Get told in big red letters when the dependency changed and you need to check that your fix is still valid.
 - Keep your patches colocated with the code that depends on them.
+- Patches can be reviewed as part of your normal review process, forks probably can't

 ## When to fork instead